-Cara and her husband decided it was time to look for a long term family home.
+Cara and her partner decided it was time to look for a long term family home.
 With a two year old daughter, and hopes to add another baby to the family soon, they were keen to secure a larger home that would also be close to good schools.

 Cara explains, “We knew if we had a second baby space could become an issue in our current home so we decided to be pro-active and make the move sooner rather than later.
 I’d grown up in the Stourbridge area and knew what a great place it was for families so that is where we focused our search.